Tour de France 2021 – Stage 11 (Marmotte)

 And then brought two portions 🤦♂️ I ate both scoops of ice cream and one slice of pie and we took the other slice with us.

-Anyway, instead of a 30 minute break, this had now turned into a 90 minute break and the temperature didn’t get any lower during those.
+Anyway, instead of a 30 minute break, this had now turned into a 90 minute break and the temperature steadily increased during that.

-Looking for and riding through what little shade I could find, pausing a few times in a shady corner, I got up the Alpe in just under 90 minutes.
+Looking for and riding through shaded patches, pausing a few times in a shady corner, I got up the Alpe in just under 90 minutes.

-We then went down via Villard-Reculas, the intermediate “Pass de la Confession” being a considerable challenge, which didn’t increase my confidence for the upcoming Glandon…
+We then went down via Villard-Reculas and the intermediate “Pass de la Confession” was a considerable challenge, which didn’t increase my confidence for the upcoming Glandon…

-That climb – or most of the Croix de Fer – is literally one of biggest average mysteries to me.
+That climb – or most of the Croix de Fer – is literally one of the biggest average mind fucks ever for me.

-I know it’s mathematically sound, altimeter gain divided by distance, but the Edge seems to be stuck on 9% to 11% everywhere.
+I know it’s mathematically sound, altimeter gain divided by distance.

 At any rate, the last 10 kms of this climb where among the longest tortures I’ve been through on my bike 1